cdivittorio/hybrid_change_detection_classification_coastal_wetlands/README.md

- Part 1: Vegetation and Water Indices Calculation
+ Part 1: Vegetation and Water Indices Calculation Description
-In Part 1, This R project calculates various vegetation and water indices across multiple datasets, primarily using reflectance data (e.g., Blue, Green, Red, NIR, SWIR1, SWIR2 bands).
-The indices calculated can be used for vegetation analysis, water detection, and soil analysis in environmental and remote sensing studies.
+In this section, we calculate several vegetation and water indices across multiple datasets using reflectance data from different bands (Blue, Green, Red, NIR, SWIR1, and SWIR2).
+These indices are essential for vegetation, water detection, and soil analysis in environmental and remote sensing studies.

-Setup
-Prerequisites
+Setup Prerequisites
 The following R packages are required:

-changepoint
+•	changepoint
-bcp
+•	bcp
-strucchange
+•	strucchange
-segmented
+•	segmented
-tree
+•	tree
+Please ensure these packages are installed for the analysis scripts to work correctly.
 Usage
-Data Preparation: CSV files for the datasets should be organized in the working directory with filenames following these patterns:

-Bareland: B_1.csv, B_2.csv, ..., B_8.csv
-Estuarine Emergent: E_1.csv, ..., E_8.csv
-Estuarine to Open Water: EO_1.csv, ..., EO_8.csv
-Index Calculation: The provided functions calculate indices including NDVI, NDWI, MNDWI, and more.

-Function for Index Computation: The compute_indices function takes a dataset and calculates indices.
-To apply it:
-Replace data$NIR, data$Red, etc., with the appropriate columns in your data files.

-Run Calculations on Multiple Datasets: Load your datasets, compute indices, and keep only the necessary columns:
-Save or Export: Once all calculations are completed, you may export the modified data for analysis.

-Part 2: In part 2 This script effectively handles multiple datasets for analysis and labeling tasks in R. Here's a summary of its key elements and functionality:

-1. Data Loading and Initial Processing
-Multiple CSV files are read into separate data frames (Data45 to Data74), each representing different datasets related to the wetland study.
-Lists are created to apply compute_indices, allowing each dataset to go through the same index computation process if defined in compute_indices.
-2. Column Selection
-The important_columns vector specifies key indices and features such as "Blue", "Green", "NDVI", etc. Only these columns are retained in each dataset to streamline processing and focus on relevant data.
-3. Matrix Conversion and Change Point Detection
-Each dataset is converted into a matrix format, which is required for change point detection using the e.divisive function. e.divisive is applied to identify significant shifts within the data.
-The results for each dataset are stored in an output list (output_list).
-4. Data Splitting and Labeling
-For datasets 50-54 and 65-74, each dataset is divided based on specific row ranges.
-The split_data function handles this by:
-Accepting row split points and associated labels.
-Adding labels for classification purposes.
-Writing specified sections (e.g., middle parts) to CSV files.
-5. Finalizing and Saving Labeled Data
-After processing, each dataset is re-assigned to its original variable name, allowing further analysis.
-The final CSV files (Data65b.csv, Data66b.csv, etc.) are saved with labeled subsets.

-Part 3:
-Prediction and CSV Saving:

-Using model_rf, this loop makes predictions on a list of datasets (data_list) and saves each output as a CSV file.
-Each dataset corresponds to a prediction file, named according to the specified output_names.
-NetCDF File Processing:

-Opens and processes several NetCDF files representing different bands, extracts latitudes, longitudes, and times, and then converts band-specific data into data frames (b1_df, b2_df, etc.).
-Constructs a list (band_dfs) to hold each band’s data frame, making it easy to access each processed band individually.
-Index Calculation for Datasets:

-The calculate_indices function computes several vegetation indices for datasets (e.g., NDVI, NDWI), using a set of specific bands.
-This function is then applied to multiple datasets (T1 to T10).
-Threshold Sensitivity and Specificity Analysis:

-Calculates threshold-based classifications on a Vegetation dataset based on a range of thresholds (from 50% to 80%).
-Generates confusion matrices for each threshold and stores them in confusion_matrices.
-Extracts key performance metrics (e.g., sensitivity, specificity) and plots both Commission (CE) and Omission (OE) Errors against threshold values.
-Plotting CE and OE Errors:

-Creates individual plots for CE and OE errors using ggplot2, and a combined plot showing both errors across threshold values.
-Additional Notes:
-Libraries: Ensure the required libraries (caret, ncdf4, tidyverse, ggplot2, magrittr) are installed and loaded as they are essential for functions like nc_open, confusionMatrix, and ggplot.
-Function Definitions: Functions such as ndvi, ndwi, npcri, bsi, evi, and aweinsh should be defined or imported to avoid errors.
+1. Data Preparation: Upload CSV files containing reflectance data for different wetland types in the working directory.
+Filenames should follow the specified patterns for consistency: o	Bareland: B_1.csv, B_2.csv, ..., B_8.csv o	Estuarine Emergent: E_1.csv, ..., E_8.csv o	Estuarine to Open Water: EO_1.csv, ..., EO_8.csv
+2. Index Calculation: A function (compute_indices) calculates indices such as NDVI, NDWI, MNDWI, and others.
+Modify this function as needed to match column names in your data files (e.g., replace data$NIR, data$Red with appropriate column references).
+3. Index Application: After uploading the datasets, run compute_indices on each, retaining only essential columns for analysis.
+Once calculated, the data can be saved or exported for further processing.
+Part 2: Change Point Detection and Data Splitting Description
+This section processes multiple datasets, applies a change point detection algorithm, and labels data for classification tasks.
+The change point analysis helps identify significant changes within the dataset, useful for wetland classification and understanding transitions in stability.

+Steps
+Data Loading and Initial Processing: CSV files are loaded into separate data frames (Data45 to Data74) to represent different datasets in the study.

+Column Selection: Use important_columns to specify essential indices and features (e.g., "Blue", "Green", "NDVI").
+Only these columns are retained in each dataset for streamlined processing.

+Change Point Detection:

+Convert each dataset to a matrix format required for the e.divisive function.
+Apply e.divisive to detect significant shifts in the data, and store results in an output_list.
+Data Splitting and Labeling:

+For specific datasets (e.g., 50-54, 65-74), split data by row ranges using the split_data function, which adds classification labels.
+Export these labeled subsets (e.g., Data65b.csv, Data66b.csv) for analysis.

+Part 3: Prediction and Classification of Wetland Stability Description
+In this section, a trained Random Forest model is used to label the NetCDF data, identifying stable and unstable wetlands.
+The model is trained on datasets previously split and labeled by the change point algorithm.
+The model classifies the data, applies a threshold-based analysis to assess stability, and calculates classification metrics.
+Workflow
+1. Model Training:
+o	Apply the Random Forest model to the NetCDF data, which contains the seven spectral bands (e.g., Blue, Green, Red, NIR, SWIR1, SWIR2). o	Train the model using the labeled data from Part 2 as input.
+2. Prediction on NetCDF Data:
+o	Load NetCDF files representing the study area and extract latitudes, longitudes, and timestamps. o	Generate indices from the bands and apply the trained Random Forest model to classify each data point. o	Save predictions in separate CSV files based on the classification results.
+3. Threshold-Based Analysis for Wetland Stability: o	Apply threshold values (e.g., 50% to 80%) on vegetation indices to classify wetlands as stable or unstable. o	Calculate sensitivity, specificity, and generate confusion matrices for each threshold. o	Store metrics in confusion_matrices, and plot Commission Error (CE) and Omission Error (OE) using ggplot2.
+4. Plotting CE and OE Errors:
+o	Create separate plots for CE and OE errors across thresholds. o	Display both errors on a combined plot for a comprehensive view of stability classification accuracy.